garryrot/lovebug/README.md

 ### 2.0.0.rc3

+Did a lot of things under the hood, mainly added the ability to trigger actions based on actor value changes and some internal improvements.

+Note: Calling these "rc (release candidate)" is kind of a stretch, but I commited to it.
+Once its stable I will switch to regular versioning.

 #### Triggers

-- Support trigger through Actor Values
+- Support triggers through Actor Values
+    - Support logical conditions on actor values i.e. START if "x > 5 and y == 5" STOP if "x < 5" etc...

 #### Bone Tracking

-- Activate lowest-possible default vibration during bone-tracked scenes, until first penetration has happened
+- Activate lowest-possible default vibration during bone-tracked scenes, until first penetration has happened so that people aren't confused

 - Add more custom race presets for races that don't work out of the box
     - Ghouls